 Spread the love

 Australia is one of our favourite destinations to travel.
-From stunning white sand beaches in Whitsundays, lush rain-forests in northern Queensland to the friendly wildlife on Magnetic island and beyond, the beauty of this country is endless.
+From stunning white sand beaches in Whitsundays, and lush rainforests in northern Queensland to the friendly wildlife on Magnetic Island and beyond, the beauty of this country is endless.

 Now’s the time to spread the love.
 Here’s how:

 1. Make a donation to help rebuild the Nymboida Canoe Centre (River Retreat)

 Help rebuild and repair one of our Strademark stops, so that future groups whether from Stray, schools, or other communities can enjoy staying at this gem of a location.

 2. Make a donation to the Port Macquarie Koala Hospital

 Help save the lives of the koalas affected by the bushfires.
 The Port Macquarie Koala Hospital is also fundraising to establish a koala breeding program with an aim to establish a new population of koalas.